Anderson-Lab/anderson-lab.github.io/csc_448_2020_fall/deadlines.md

 not be using Canvas other than as a mechanism to provide secure grading feedback.
 Canvas may also be used to post passwords, etc. This page describes where to look for certain deadlines.

-**Disclaimer:** This page is manually updated, so please check the last updated date.

 ## GitHub Classroom Deadlines (Labs, etc)
 Please see GitHub classroom for suggested deadlines for labs.
 Please see the syllabus for any questions regarding lab due dates.